 The Digital Economy is changing the landscape of international taxation and countries around the world are trying keep up with the new challenges.
 An increasing number of countries are taxing VAT or GST on digital services supplied from abroad to consumers.
-Global VAT Compliance us up-to-date with all these new regulation and provides VAT/GST solutions to several Digital Companies.
+Global VAT Compliance is up-to-date with all of these new regulations and provides VAT/GST solutions to several Digital Companies.

 VAT & GST on Digital Services